Mono Couple becomes Poly Couple

 Fix the bank account today.
 Consider locking joint credit accounts so they can no longer be used for new purchases.

 I went to marriage counseling today.
-Still felt like the asshole but Spitfire and I both got triggered.
+I still felt like the asshole, but Spitfire and I both got triggered.
 She roared up and I piped down.
 Dude was like, "Yeah.
 It's a good thing you are separated for now."
-The takeaway is that for Spitfire and I to ever stand a snowball's chance in hell, I need to be able to advocate for myself.
-We had a real good talk after.
+The takeaway is that for Spitfire and me to ever stand a snowball's chance in hell, I need to be able to advocate for myself.
+We had a real good talk afterward.
 She says she's doing much better now that I'm gone.
-Not anxiously awaiting whatever my next new emotion is and feeling super drained from dreading it.
-Feels kind of rude but I get it.
+She's not anxiously awaiting whatever my next new emotion will be, and feeling super drained from dreading it.
+It felt kind of rude, but I get it.
 I definitely feel better not having to worry about her losing her shit on me, or being so disappointed in me.

 So yeah, we want different things.
 We're going to cut back on communication.
 She's going to make sure there's room in the budget for me to fuck around and find out who I am.
 I'm going to learn how to process my emotions better, advocate for myself and find my autonomy.
 I had a real important question that Spitfire told me meant I did not understand autonomy.
 When does someone else's autonomy coming at the expense of your autonomy give you the right to tell that person to fuck off?
 Life goals.

-My life is ups and downs right now but, I'm going to enjoy this up moment while I've got it.
+My life is ups and downs right now, but I'm going to enjoy this up moment while I've got it.
 I've got my therapy tomorrow and I'm excited to go in and work on stuff.
 Then I get to go see the kids for a bit.
-Pretty excited as I miss the little ruffians.
+I'm pretty excited, as I miss the little ruffians.

 GG: I think I went from 17 to 6 today.
-It's funny because I feel like I almost hit every wrung in between in the order shown. lol brain science.
+It's funny because I feel like I almost hit every rung in between, in the order shown. lol brain science.
 Writing this blog is a major benefit for me.
-It's a way for me to process and deal with my thoughts and feelings before I actually deal with my thoughts and feelings with an added sense of 3rd party oversight.
-I feel like if something I say here is way out of line someone like yourself would call me on it and I can reflect on whether or not I feel that's justified.
-Imagine if there were an army of cyber-therapists just lurking in every hate filled forum on the net like "where do you think that anger comes from?"
+It's a way for me to process and deal with my thoughts and feelings, before I actually deal with my thoughts and feelings, with an added sense of 3rd party oversight.
+I feel like if something I say here is way out of line, someone like yourself will call me on it and I can reflect on whether or not I feel that's justified.
+Imagine if there were an army of cyber-therapists just lurking in every hate-filled forum on the net like "Where do you think that anger comes from?"
 A better world.

 GG: I think I went from 17 to 6 today.

-Here's another maybe.
-Could take the average also at the top of your journal.
+Here's another, maybe.
+You could take the average also at the top of your journal.
 "This was my range.
-Today range an overall X."
+Today's range is an overall X."

 • 6 Hopeful gets +1